ruzihao/smart-personal-website/content/authors/admin/_index.md

 My CV is available upon request.

 Recent news:
-* 10/2022 - Four papers accepted by Workshop on Information Technology and Systems (WITS)
+* 10/2022 - Four papers accepted by <a href="https://witsconf.org/wits2022-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a>
 * 09/2022 - Two papers accepted by International Conference on Information Systems (ICIS)
 * 09/2022 - One paper accepted by Hawaii International Conference on System Science (HICSS)
 * 09/2022 - One article "Intelligence artificielle : qui sortira vainqueur de la bataille géopolitique?" published by Les Echos